Some key terms

 For example: Young, H.D., Freedman, R.A. and Ford, A.L.
 (2015) Sears and Zemansky's university physics.
 San Francisco, CA: Addison-Wesley.

-Follow the instructions provided in the Cite Them Right guide on how to set out citations and references, including:
+See the instructions provided in the Cite Them Right guide on how to set out citations and references for further guidance, including:

 There are several different ways to refer to an author’s work in your writing, which all require you to add a citation in your text: